-This prize was established in 1976 and is now sponsored by the AIP Journal of Chemical Physics.
+This prize was established in 1976 and is now sponsored by The Journal of Chemical Physics, an AIP Publishing journal.

 The prize may be given for experimental or theoretical achievements, for a single dramatic innovation, or for a series of research contributions which, when integrated, amounts to a major contribution to the field of molecular spectroscopy and dynamics.
 The prize shall ordinarily be awarded to one person but a prize may be shared when all the recipients have contributed to the same accomplishments.
 Nominations are active for three years.

 The nomination must include:

 In addition, the nomination should include: